jclane/TitleCleaner/README.md

 ```
 $ python title_cleaner.py PATH-TO-FILE/FILE-TO-CLEAN.mkv PATH-TO-COPY-TO/
 ```
-Or, using the `-D` flag, TitleCleaner can walk through a folder and clean any video file names it finds.
+Or, using the `-r` flag, TitleCleaner can walk through a folder and clean any video file names it finds.
 ```
-$ python title_cleaner.py -D PATH-TO-ORIGINALS/ PATH-TO-COPY-TO/
+$ python title_cleaner.py -r PATH-TO-ORIGINALS/ PATH-TO-COPY-TO/
 ```

 ## Updates